byterubpay/byterub-site/_posts/2016-10-16-overview-and-logs-for-the-dev-meeting-held-on-2016-10-16.md

 **\<moneromooo>** But yes, 1/1 in general.
 **\<moneromooo>** So, nobody seems to disagree, I'll write a little thingie about this for the repo.
 Thanks.
 **\<moneromooo>** So, I guess... anyone has anything to say about progress, or other dev related stuff ? :)
-**\<Fireice>** I've got a question to the devs - do you think Monero is mature enough for applications improving usability?
-I'm an independent software dev, and I'm thinking of committing about 6 months of full-time work on Monero.
-First application that I'm thinking of is a lightweight Windows GUI wallet for Monero.
+**\<Fireice>** I've got a question to the devs - do you think ByteRub is mature enough for applications improving usability?
+I'm an independent software dev, and I'm thinking of committing about 6 months of full-time work on ByteRub.
+First application that I'm thinking of is a lightweight Windows GUI wallet for ByteRub.
 **\<moneromooo>** Another one, yay! :)
 **\<moneromooo>** First, read up on what lightweight may involve for monero.
 **\<_Slack> \<nanoakron>** Do we have a common wiki or other info page for devs to describe things like prefixes e.g. m_ and others